prigaux/notes/migrate-debian-php-fpm-to-minimal-docker.md

 Here is a minimal migration from debian host PHP-FPM to docker, with
 * no networking complexity/mess: use host network. (when you do not want your container to use a new IP)
 * manual handling of FPM listen ports is tedious, better keep using UNIX socket.
+* keep using host mysql through UNIX socket: simply pass the socket to the container

 Full example: